British National Party

 The British National Party (BNP) is a far-right, fascist political party in the United Kingdom.
 It is headquartered in Wigton, Cumbria, and is led by Adam Walker.
 A minor party, it has no elected representatives at any level of UK government.
 The party was founded in 1982, and reached its greatest level of success in the 2000s, when it had over fifty seats in local government, one seat on the London Assembly, and two Members of the European Parliament.
+It has been largely inactive since 2019.

 Taking its name from that of a defunct 1960s far-right party, the BNP was created by John Tyndall and other former members of the fascist National Front (NF).
 During the 1980s and 1990s, the BNP placed little emphasis on contesting elections, in which it did poorly.
 Instead, it focused on street marches and rallies, creating the Combat 18 paramilitary—its name a coded reference to Nazi German leader Adolf Hitler—to protect its events from anti-fascist protesters.
 A growing 'moderniser' faction was frustrated by Tyndall's leadership, and ousted him in 1999.
 The new leader Nick Griffin sought to broaden the BNP's electoral base by presenting a more moderate image, targeting concerns about rising immigration rates, and emphasising localised community campaigns.
 This resulted in increased electoral growth throughout the 2000s, to the extent that it became the most electorally successful far-right party in British history.
 Concerns regarding financial mismanagement resulted in Griffin being removed as leader in 2014.
-By this point the BNP's membership and vote share had declined dramatically, groups like Britain First and National Action had splintered off, and the English Defence League had supplanted it as the UK's foremost far-right group.
+By this point, the BNP's membership and vote share had declined dramatically, groups like Britain First and National Action had splintered off, and the English Defence League had supplanted it as the UK's foremost far-right group.